 Scenario #1: Your student will live more than 100 miles away and have no vehicle on campus

 If your child will be attending a college or university far from home – meaning 100 or more miles away – and they don’t plan to have a car with them, you have the potential to save the most money.
-That’s because you can apply for a “student away at school discount.”
-This lowers the rate on your policy (often between 15 and 30 percent) but still factors in some usage for when your child comes home for breaks, holidays, and summer vacation.
+You can apply for a “student away at school discount.”
+This lowers the rate on your policy (often between 15 and 30 percent) but still factors in some usage for when your child comes home for breaks, holidays and summer vacation.

-“With this option, you don’t have to add and delete your child every time they return home,” says Martin.
+“With this option, you don’t have to add and delete your child every time they return home,” Martin says.

 Alternatively, you can inquire about changing your student from a primary driver to an occasional driver, which usually means someone who drives less than 25% of the car’s annual mileage (although the rules for this will vary depending on the insurance company).
 This move could lower your premiums.